Backup your Raspberries

 Easy installation with menu driven installer

-All other more sophisticated options described in the user guide can be configured in a configuration file.
+All other more sophisticated options described on the raspiBackup documentation page can be configured in a configuration file.

 Full and incremental backups